All right, all the big gun media people are saying that Trump's going to endorse Romney now.

 There wasn't a fire, but it did happen.

-Also, this consuming too much sugar is just as harmful and addictive to you as smoking a cigarette or drinking alcohol, claimed researchers from the University of California, San Francisco, in an editorial published in Nature Magazine yesterday.
+Also, this consuming too much sugar is just as harmful and addictive to you as smoking a cigarette or drinking alcohol, claimed researchers from the University of California, San Francisco in an editorial published in Nature magazine yesterday.

-According to Professor Robert Lustig, Laura Schmidt, and Claire Brindis, the increased consumption of sugar throughout the U.S. has been primarily responsible for many chronic diseases reaching epidemic levels in this country with obesity and liver disease seemed to be among the highest and biggest repercussions caused by the overconsumption of the substance.
+According to Professor Robert Lustig, Laura Schmidt, and Claire Brindis, the increased consumption of sugar throughout the U.S. has been primarily responsible for many chronic diseases reaching epidemic levels in this country with obesity and liver disease seen to be among the highest and biggest repercussions caused by the overconsumption of the substance.

 Sugar is now a substance.